-Transport in bulkNot regulated for transportaccording to Annex I or IIConsult IMO regulations before transporting ocean bulkof MARPOL 73/78 and theIBC or IGC Code
+Transport in bulk according to Annex I or II of MARPOL 73/78 and the IBC or IGC Code

 Classification for AIR transport (IATA/ICAO):

 Not regulated for transport

 This information is not intended to convey all specific regulatory or operational requirements/information relating to this product.
 Transportation classifications may vary by container volume and may be influenced by regional or country variations in regulations.
 Additional transportation system information can be obtained through an authorized sales or customer service representative.
 It is the responsibility of the transporting organization to follow all applicable laws, regulations and rules relating to the transportation of the material.